Within Western Australia, workers in specific roles within the timber industry are required to possess a valid timber workers registration.

 - Your contact phone number

-A copy of the timber workers registration form can be downloaded and printed from the online e-Learning awareness modules.
+A copy of the timber workers registration form can be downloaded and printed from the online e-Learning modules.

 Step 3: Complete and submit the application form